-I joined the Department of Physics and Astronomy at Dartmouth College in December 2011 as an Assistant Professor.
+I am a Professor in the Department of Physics and Astronomy at Dartmouth College.
 My interests include active galactic nuclei, galaxy evolution,

 large-scale structure of the Universe,